 The album title was inspired by John Keats’ La Belle Dame sans Merci (The Beautiful Lady Without Mercy).
 Reilly assembled an eclectic group of musicians for this record: Himself on guitar, bass guitar, piano and drum machine programming, Bruce Mitchell who usually played drums with the band added drum machines and congas, Caroline Lavelle on Cello, Maunagh Fleming on English Horn and Oboe, Blaine Reininger from Tuxedomoon on Viola, Mervyn Fletcher on Saxophone, Richard Henry who played with Carla Bley and on Joni Mitchell’s Both Sides Now on Trombone and Tim Kellett on Trumpet.

 Without Mercy was arranged by Violist John Metcalfe, who later played a part in forming the Factory classical label which specialized in modern classical music repertoire including compositions by Shostakovich, Ligeti, Satie and Britten.
 The label also served as a vehicle for Metcalfe’s Duke Quartet, the ensemble he founded for playing contemporary music.

 Without Mercy has two parts, each was originally a length of an LP side.
 Both pieces have recurring motifs.
-There is a fantastic mid-80s video of the ensemble playing the second part, however for me the first side is the standout.
+There is a fantastic mid-80s video of the ensemble playing the second part, however for me the first side is the one that stands out.
 The simple piano intro, the oboe, the unmistakable guitar and the orchestration that follows as the piece develops.
 Vini Reilly dismissed the album later: “Without Mercy is a joke.
 That album’s terrible.
 It was all Tony Wilson’s idea to make it more classical.
 He had aspirations that I should be taken seriously.
 That never interested me.
 Is it Avant-Garde?
 Is it Jazz?
 Its just tunes, innit?
 Daft tunes.”
 So here is one of the best daft tunes ever performed, Without Mercy part 1:

 If you enjoyed reading this article, you may also like this: